Hackmacha007/audio/Home.md

     audio.quality(1);          Set 1 for 2x oversampling
     audio.volume(0);           1(up) or 0(down) to control volume
     audio.setVolume(0);        0 to 7.
 Set volume level
+    audio.loop(1);             0 or 1.
+Can be changed during playback for full control of looping.

 **Contributed HowTo:** http://maxoffsky.com/maxoffsky-blog/how-to-play-wav-audio-files-with-arduino-uno-and-microsd-card/